ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    }
    ```

-   > This piece of GraphQL will extend the current root type and delegate calls to it to the `Query` type of the schema `accounts` and more specifically to the field `user`.
+   > This piece of GraphQL will extend the current root type and delegate calls it to the `Query` type of the schema `accounts` and, more specifically, to the field `user`.

 1. Go to your `gateway.csproj` and add the following to an `ItemGroup` so that changes to the `Stitching.graphql` file are tracked.